 The 5MP-BL52 supports 5 megapixel and 4 megapixel resolutions in AHD, HD-TVI, and HD-CVI video modes.

 Both cameras were set to AHD (analog high definition) video mode and hard wired to an iDVR-PRO hybrid CCTV / HD security camera DVR using RG59 Siamese coax cable.
+Please note that CCTV Camera Pros is now recommending our best selling Viewtron 4K security camera DVRs.
 The BPRO-OL952 was set to 1080p (2mp resolution) and the 5MP-BL52 was set to 5mp resolution.
 The iDVR-PRO DVR that we used is able to record at 1080p and 5mp resolution.

 The DVR supports 4k resolution video output via its HDMI output.
 This means that 1080p and 5mp cameras can be displayed at 4K resolution on the monitor that is connected to the DVR.
 The image is simply stretched to meet the resolution of the connected monitor.
 The HD video that I created and the screenshots that you see below were all captured at 4K resolution (12 megapixel) from the DVR’s HDMI video output.